 LPO.
 A key concept in audaxing.
 The Lightest Practical Option.

 Luxos Q (B+M).
 Increasingly frequently used dynamo light in UK and on continent.
 Very practical beam pattern — illuminates the whole road in front of you, including both verges.
 This is very useful.
 Also, uses a shaped beam — and so doesn’t glare at oncoming road users.
 Be careful though — angle of light is critical.
 Get it right and you have good vision for 20m.
 Be a degree or two out, and the light seems puny.
-Durability as known to me: 1 broke after 2.5 years.
-Replaced under 5year guarantee.
+Durability as known to me: 1 broke after 2.5 years; another broke after 1.5 years.
+Both replaced under 5year guarantee from Rose.

 Malmesbury Mash.
 A nicely proportioned 200k, featuring a run out to Malmesbury from Cardiff Gate, then a short cut across to Slimbridge (about 30k), then a trip back to Cardiff Gate.
 The Welsh side from Cardiff to the Severn Bridge is a bit dull, with most of the interest — countryside and buildings — coming in the Cotswold.
 Malmesbury is packed full of nice cafes, and the pub at Slimbridge looked nice.
 Lanes can be quite muddy; take care on the descent into Dursley.
 This is quite steep, and often has a thin layer of mud.